lavamoulton/arma-rankings/readme.md

 docker build --build-arg RATING_TYPE=trueskill -t ranking_app .
 ```

 from within the base directory (where the Dockerfile lives).
+By default, you must prepend the command with "sudo" on linux distros.
 The rating type argument specifies whether to use an algorithm like TrueSkill or Elo for ratings. trueskill is preffered at this point, so let's stick with that.

 **Note:** The docker image build will try to read from a google sheet to get data pertaining to matches.
 If it fails to do that, it will only load existing data in the raw_data directory.
 If you need the functionality for pulling from the google sheet, you'll have to have a key file that's not checked into github.
 Please contact me if you need that.